hasura/graphql-engine/docs/graphql/manual/auth/common-roles-auth-examples.rst

 Sometimes your data/user model requires that users be assigned multiple roles, and each role have access to different parts of your database schema.
 If you have the information about roles and how they map to your data in the same database as the one configured with GraphQL Engine, you can leverage relationships to define permissions that effectively control access to data and the operations each role is allowed to perform.

-To understand how this works, let's model the roles and corresponding permissions in the context of a blog app where:
+To understand how this works, let's model the roles and corresponding permissions in the context of a blog app wth the following roles:

-* Users can submit their own articles as an ``author`` and/or edit certain articles assigned to them as a ``reviewer``.

-* Some users are also designated as an ``editor``, allowing them to edit or delete any article.
+* ``author``: Users with this role can submit **their own** articles.

+* ``reviewer``: Users with this role can review **articles assigned to them** and add a review comment to each article.
+A mapping of articles to reviewers is maintained in the ``reviewers`` table.

+* ``editor``: Users with this role can edit and publish **any article**.
+They can also leave a private rating for each article.
+However, they cannot overwrite a reviewer's notes.
+A list of editors is maintained in the ``editors`` table.

 .. thumbnail:: ../../../img/graphql/manual/auth/multirole-setup.png
    :class: no-shadow